News & Press Archive

 Have you ever noticed how proud your child is when bringing home a piece of art from school?
 Acting is an art, and children who are involved in acting classes tend to take pride in their ability to perform.
 Children who thrive in acting classes are able to feel proud of their accomplishment, and this pride leads to greater confidence in other aspects of life.

-While you may not think of the skills that your child learns in acting classes to be ones that he can use in the real world, the fact is that many of these skills are transferable.
+While you may not think of the skills that your child learns in acting classes to be ones that they can use in the real world, the fact is that many of these skills are transferable.
 For example, children who are taught how to improvise while taking acting classes are honing their critical thinking skills and learning how to perform their best when they are under pressure.

 Improved Academic Performance